A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 Working with a top agent you trust is the best step sellers can take to maximize their chances of a successful home sale.
 In fact, HomeLight data shows that top-performing agents sell homes faster and for more money than average agents.

 To help you sift through legal jargon and ensure a smooth sale, you need to partner with a top real estate agent.
-A top agent can help you compare multiple offers, so you select the best of the batch.
-Once you choose an offer, they’ll help you understand the purchase agreement and negotiate on your behalf for better terms.
+A top agent can help you compare multiple offers, so you can select the best of the batch.
+Once you choose an offer, they’ll help you understand the purchase agreement and negotiate on your behalf for the best terms.

-And when it’s finally time to sign, your agent ensures that you meet all contingencies, conditions, and deadlines, so your closing goes off without a hitch!
+When it’s time to sign, your agent will ensure that all contingencies, conditions, and deadlines are met, making sure your closing proceeds smoothly and without any issues.

 Header Image Source: (Antonio Guillem / Shutterstock)